 I really wanted to give this tea a high rating.
-I’m a big fan of coconut, and a good coconut tea is hard to come by.
+I’m a big fan of coconut, and good coconut tea is hard to come by.
 Unfortunately, this one still gets a mixed review from me.
-On one hand, the flavor is great.
+On the one hand, the flavor is great.
 It has a definite rich coconut flavor that pairs excellently with green tea.
 It’s been called “relaxation in a glass,” and I can see why.
 That said, the aroma kills it for me.
 While I’d happily give the flavor four stars, the aroma gets a paltry two by comparison.
 Something about the way the coconut blends with the other aromas reminds me way too much of sunscreen.
 I get wanting to make it feel like a beach, but that’s a bit on the extreme side, and it comes across as overpowering.
-I’ve opted to give this a three star review because, despite my issues with the aroma, it does taste good, and the aroma doesn’t overshadow the flavor enough to condemn this tea outright.
+I’ve opted to give this a three-star review because, despite my issues with the aroma, it does taste good, and the aroma doesn’t overshadow the flavor enough to condemn this tea outright.
 I doubt I’ll order it again, but it’s a worthwhile attempt!

 Teeccino is an interesting premise right off the bat.
 They brand themselves as selling “America’s #1 Coffee Alternatives &

 DAVIDsTEA brands this as the “master of all cleansing teas” and, while I can’t speak to that personally, it’s easy to see why.
 As far as detoxifying teas go, a significant majority are made with either lemon or cayenne, and this tea manages to mix both into a wonderful blend that’s easy to drink.
 I’ve spoken before about my love for things with a little kick, so I wasn’t sure what to expect when trying this tea.
 The cayenne base seems to indicate it’ll have the kick I love, but the reality was that most of the kick came from the tartness of the lemon.
 It’s a very bright flavor with a touch of cayenne in the aftertaste that’s well worth a chance even if you don’t like spicy.
-This was, without a doubt, the best tea I received this month.
-I haven’t ordered more yet, but I did do some digging through the DAVIDsTEA website, and they have a number of other teas that are quite promising.
-If the rest of their offerings are as good as this one, they’ll definitely be getting some business from me in the future!
+Lemon Cayenne Cleanse was, without a doubt, the best tea I received this month.
+I haven’t ordered more yet, but I did do some digging through the DAVIDsTEA website, and they have many other teas that are quite promising.
+If the rest of their offerings are as good as this one, they’ll be getting some business from me in the future!